kosmolito/hyperv-automation/README.md

 - [x] Roles and features installation and confuration

 ## requirements
-*   (IMPORTANT) Powershell 7x and up
+*   (IMPORTANT) Powershell 7x and newer.
-    * The conversion of .JSON file in Powershell earlier than 7 is different, causing error.
+    * The conversion of .JSON file in Powershell earlier than 7 is different, causing nasty problems.
 * .vhdx sysprep images.

 The scripts are deploying the VM as differencing disk and the parent disk needs to be present at all time.
 This can be changed in vm-deployments.ps1 file.